EU delays enforcing new Russia sanctions

 EU sanctions, however, do not include the gas sector and in particular state-owned Gazprom, the world's biggest gas producer and the biggest gas supplier to Europe.

-In general, the EU sanctions on Russian companies raising money in the European Union will apply to firms that have turnover of more than 1 trillion rubles ($26.95 billion), half of which is generated from the sale or transport of oil, the diplomat said.
+In general, the EU sanctions on Russian companies raising money in the European Union will apply to firms that have turnover of more than 1 trillion roubles (16.73 billion pounds), half of which is generated from the sale or transport of oil, the diplomat said.

 A further 24 people will be added to a list of those barred from entry to the bloc and whose assets in the EU are frozen.